 Speaking of the grappling hook, another major change that we see in Sekiro is the very distinct level design.
 Namely, in comparison with the other Souls games, levels are designed to be more open, with an added element of verticality that was never seen in Dark Souls or Bloodborne.
 This new open-ended approach will reflect on boss design as well – they will be more unique and grander in scale.

 And finally, it should be noted that Sekiro: Shadows Die Twice will not feature any multiplayer elements whatsoever, unlike its predecessors.
-Once again, not everyone is taking well to this change, as many have thoroughly enjoyed cooperation and invasions in the previous games.
+Once again, not everyone is taking this change too well, as many have thoroughly enjoyed cooperation and invasions in the previous games.
 On the bright side, this probably means that more resources will be allocated to making the singleplayer experience as complete as possible.

 Sekiro: Shadows Die Twice Demo